 - A Corporate Resolution allows shareholders and directors of the corporation to make decisions and record them for further use and reference.
 If you need to approve amendments to official documentation filed with the state or sell a considerable amount of stock, call a meeting of the company leaders and prepare this document to make an official decision.

 - A Certificate of Incorporation is a document that verifies the creation of the entity and its formal registration with the appropriate authorities.
 To receive it, you need to describe the purpose of the business, name the registered agent who will represent the interests of the company in all transactions and operations, and pay filing fees.

 - Articles of Incorporation are filed with the Secretary of State office to register the organization and provide information about it for public records.
 You need to identify all members and managers of your company and explain the reason for the incorporation to legitimize the business.

 Still looking for a particular template?
-Take a look at these related templates:
+Take a look at these related forms and templates: